 Hi, I’m Will!

-I’m the Managing Partner at Contrary Capital, a university-focused VC fund spanning 40+ universities.
-We’re backed primarily by entrepreneurs — 80 percent of our LPs have started $1B+ companies.
+I’m the Managing Partner at Contrary Capital, a university-focused VC fund backed by founders from Tesla, Reddit, Twitch, and more.
+I’m also a campus ambassador for Sequoia.
 Previously I was an engineering intern at Yelp, RetailMeNot, and Dayaway Careers.
 I also started techwurk.org.

 I sometimes write about things that interest me.

-Broadly speaking, that includes startups, investing, software, psychology, evolutionary biology, philosophy (ethical and political), and AI/ML.
+Broadly speaking, that includes startups, investing, software, psychology, evolutionary biology, modern philosophy, and AI/ML.

 Go-To Essays and Books what I like to re-read and recommend

 Getting Positive Feedback tips for founders who get really positive feedback in early validation efforts

 Psychology in Product and Sales a list of concepts in social psychology with examples

 Decision Making and Mental Models a toolkit for thinking more clearly and making better decisions